toeverything/blocksuite/packages/docs/data-persistence.md

 // IndexedDB provider from yjs community import { IndexeddbPersistence } from 'y-indexeddb';

-// `page.doc` is the underlying CRDT data structure.
+// `page.spaceDoc` is the underlying CRDT data structure.
-// Here we connect the doc to the IndexedDB table named 'my-doc' const provider = new IndexeddbPersistence('my-doc', page.doc);
+// Here we connect the doc to the IndexedDB table named 'my-doc' const provider = new IndexeddbPersistence('my-doc', page.spaceDoc);
 ```

 ::: info